J4s0nZhang/TaskTohsaka/README.md

 The dantes quick loop instructions are stored on a per turn basis in turn<#>_cmds.txts.
 Txts for all 3 turns are required, and a 3 turn farming setup is assumed based on the nature of quick teams.

 For more information on setting up the turn command txts, refer to [docs](docs/turn_commands.md).

+If you run scripts/src/gameControl.py, it will continuously print out your mouse location to console, and let you check the button coordinates.
+A more user friendly, GUI based system to get coordinates in WIP.